How Much Does UIF Pay Domestic Workers?

 Once all the relevant information is collected, the UIF payment is calculated using a formula that considers the employee’s salary and the number of days worked.
 The UIF payment will be the lower of either 60% of the employee’s salary or the maximum UIF payment limit.

-What Is The Maximum UIF Payment For 2022?
+What Is The Maximum UIF Payment?

 The amount the Unemployment Insurance Fund (UIF) pays domestic workers is determined by the earnings declared to the UIF.
-The maximum amount that UIF can pay domestic workers for 2022 is R6638.40 or R6859.68 for one month (30 or 31 days) based on the maximum earning limit set by the Department of Labour, which is R17712.
+The maximum amount that UIF can pay domestic workers is R6638.40 or R6859.68 for one month (30 or 31 days) based on the maximum earning limit set by the Department of Labour, which is R17712.

 It is important to note that the amount of UIF paid is always subject to change and may be revised at any time.
 Therefore, it is always best to contact the UIF office to get the most up-to-date information regarding the maximum UIF payment for domestic workers.